rubetron/AssetAllocation/README.md

 ## Example

-Simple example using preloaded strategy:
+Simple example using pre-loaded strategy (see the vignette for other examples):

 ``` r
 library(AssetAllocation)